Egg slide rule

 In the derivation of the formula several approximations are used, like the egg being spherical, and not cooking at a high altitude.

-So use the results with a grain of salt.
+So use the results with a pinch of salt.

-- Download higher resolution PDF version of this slide rule.
+Download a higher resolution PDF version of this slide rule.